 The financial aid office at current and prospective colleges need a completed FAFSA form to determine a student’s eligibility for various forms of financial aid, which can be in the form of grants, work-study programs, federal student loans, or state and school financial aid awards.

-The financial aid office will calculate your aid — type of aid and amount — based on your Expected Family Contribution (EFC).
+For the 2023-24 school year, the financial aid office will calculate your aid based on the Expected Financial Contribution (EFC) in your 2023-24 Student Aid Report (SAR).
 Your EFC is an index number that varies from school to school based on their cost of education.

-It is in your best interest, therefore, to get it right when you fill out the FAFSA form, and that includes providing the correct parents’ information.
+It is in your best interest, therefore, to get it right when you fill out the FAFSA form, and that includes providing the correct parent’s information.

 Here is a step-by-step approach to help you identify your parents for FAFSA purposes.